twillia7/vue-movies/README.md

 # vue-movies

 - Clone Repo
-- - place `properties.json` inside of webapp
+- Place `properties.json` inside of webapp with the API key
 - `npm run serve` in webapp
 - `npm start` in webservice
 - use `Network: http://###.###.##.#:8080` mentioned in console